 © Queen's UniversityBFA students review an art installation.

 Please click on the link items on the left to explore some of the unique opportunities that are available to our BFA students.
-Be sure to check out the equipment that is available for creating art here at Queen's University in the Bachelor of Fine Art Programme.
+Be sure to check out the equipment that is available for creating art here at Queen's University in the Bachelor of Fine Art Program.